The Barberettes: Original three

 Shinae An Wheeler, the group's creator, producer, leader, guitarist, main composer and writer was born July 30, 1986, in Seongnam.
 She graduated from the Seoul Institute of the Arts and started her professional music career at age fifteen as a backing vocalist for some of the S.M.
 Entertainment artists, including BoA and Fly to the Sky, and as a lyricist, including "Romance" on BoA's Hurricane Venus.
 She is listed as a vocal participant on 110 released records registered in the Federation of Korean Music Performers (FKMP), since 2002; and started vocal training in 2006.
-Between 2009 - 2012, she was a radio panelist, introducing Korean indie bands, on English language program "K-popular" on TBSeFM.
+Between 2009 and 2012, she was a radio panelist, introducing Korean indie bands, on English language program "K-popular" on TBSeFM.
 She teaches at Kwangwoon Conservatory of Music and has taught free music classes and worked with charities for disadvantaged teenagers in Seoul.
 As one of the group's vocalists, she trades out vocal harmonies with the other two members, sometimes singing lead.

 Grace (Eun Hye, in Korean) Kim, was born on April 11, 1987, in Seoul.
 She trained on classical piano, violin and flute, and from 2011 to 2014 studied at Chung-Ang University.
 She was active in the indie-jazz scene as a lead vocalist in a 12-piece Korean jazz band called JHG (Just Hip'n Groovy), whose band leader was Jung Jung Hwa, a professor of Seoul Institute of the Arts.
-She was the group's vocalist usually singing the higher notes in the harmonies, and said of herself, "I am the playful one with a big smile."
+She was the group's vocalist, usually singing the higher notes in the harmonies, and said of herself, "I am the playful one with a big smile."

 So Hee Park was born on April 10, 1991, in Suwon She played piano since a very young age and started studying modern contemporary music in 2011 at Sungshin Women's University.
 She usually sang the low harmony, except when singing the lead, as on the group's single release, their cover of Be My Baby.
 She practices Yoga, and as the youngest of the group, called herself the "baby Barberette."

-The group's instrumentalists are Sae Ha Lee - piano, Hyun Park - bass, and B. A. Wheeler - drums (sound engineer and co-producer who replaced the original drummer, Ji Yong Kim).
+The group's instrumentalists are Sae Ha Lee (piano), Hyun Park (bass), and B. A. Wheeler (drums, sound engineer and co-producer who replaced the original drummer, Ji Yong Kim).